-- 1. Any member of the university community may report (to the Office of the Dean of Students) a student who is suspected of violating the Code of Conduct. - 2.
-The Reporter(s) must file an Incident Report and submit it to the Office of the Dean of Students.
-Please note: Incident Reports filed and sent to the Office of the Dean of Students via the Residence Life staff and/or Public Safety will be considered formal complaints if submitted as such. - 3.
-The individual initiating the complaint will be expected to serve as the Reporter and present relevant facts that confirm the alleged action to the designated staff member of the Office of the Dean of Students. - 4.
-The Reporter(s) and the Respondent(s) shall receive a Notice of Charges and a copy of the Procedural Due Process within five (5) university business days of filing the complaint. - 5.
-The Respondent must prepare a written statement in response to the charges and submit it to the Office of the Dean of Students within five (5) university business days upon receipt of notification of charges. - 6.
+- 1. Any member of the University community may report (to the Office of the Dean of Students) a student who is suspected of violating the Code of Conduct. - 2.
+The complainant(s) must file an Incident Report and submit it to the Office of the Dean of Students.
+Incident Reports filed via the Residence Life staff and/or Public Safety will be considered formal complaints if submitted as such. - 3.
+The individual initiating the complaint will be expected to serve as the complainant and present relevant evidence to the Dean of Students and/or to the Judicial Board. - 4.
+The accused and the complainant(s) shall receive a Notice of Charges and a copy of Procedural Due Process within seven (7) University business days of filing the complaint. - 5.
+The accused must prepare a written statement in response to the charges and submit it to the Office of the Dean of Students within seven (7) University business days upon receipt of notification of charges. - 6.
 After a review of the charges and written statements, the Dean of Students or administrative representative will decide, whether the case warrants an informal resolution, a formal hearing, or a dismissal of a complaint. - a.
 Informal Resolution After a review by the Dean of Students or an administrative representative, hereafter referred to as the Presiding Officer, the following may be recommended: - i.
 Mediation This is an option in cases where suspension or expulsion will not be the required sanctions.
-The Reporter and the Respondent are asked to undergo Conflict Mediation to resolve the issue.
+The complainant(s) and the accused are asked to undergo Conflict Mediation to resolve the issue.
 There is no appeal of mediation. - ii.
-Administrative Conduct- Within five (5) university business days of receiving the complaint, the Presiding Officer and/or the Dean of Students will meet with all parties; the Reporter, the Respondent, and any pertinent witnesses, in order to render a decision.
-If the Presiding Officer and/or the Dean of Students find(s) that the Respondent has violated the Code of Conduct, the appropriate sanctions will be levied within five (5) university business days of this meeting.
-The Respondent may appeal the decision.
-If the Presiding Officer and/or the Dean of Students determine(s) that the Respondent did not violate the Code of Conduct, s/he will be notified of such. - b.
-Formal Hearing- A hearing is conducted by the Conduct Board during which the Reporter and the Respondent have the opportunity to provide testimonies, present witnesses, and submit information on behalf of his/her case.
-The Conduct Board will listen to the case and render the decision, which will be recommended to the Dean of Students. - c.
-Dismissal of a Complaint If a complaint does not warrant an informal resolution or a formal hearing through the Office of the Dean of Students, it will be referred to the appropriate office for resolution. - C. The Rights of the Reporter/Respondent (as per the NJCU Student Code of Conduct): - 1.
-The right to written and oral explanation of the charges. - 2.
-The right to present his or her side of the story. - 3.
-The right to a written statement explaining the Conduct Board process.
+Administrative Hearing Within five (5) University business days of receiving the complaint, the Dean of Students and/or the Presiding Officer will meet with all parties; the complainant, the accused, and any pertinent witnesses, in order to render a decision.
+If the Dean of Students and/or the Presiding Officer find(s) that the accused has violated the Code of Conduct, the appropriate sanctions will be levied within five (5) University business days of this meeting.
+The accused may appeal the decision.
+If the Dean of Students and/or the Presiding Officer determine(s) that the accused did not violate the Code of Conduct, s/he will be notified of such. - b.
+Formal Hearing A hearing is conducted by the Judicial Board in which the complainant(s) and the accused have the opportunity to provide testimonies, present witnesses, and admit evidence on behalf of their case.
+The Judicial Board will hear the case and render the decision, which will be recommended to the Dean of Students. - c.
+Dismissal of a Complaint Complaint does not warrant an informal resolution or a formal hearing through the Office of the Dean of Students and will be referred to the appropriate office for resolution. - C. Rights of the Accused/Rights of the Complainant(s)